FAQ's: Google 2-Step Verification

 What is 2-step verification?

 Setting up 2-step verification should take less than 10 minutes.
-Just follow these instructions to set up 2-Step Verification for your account.
+Visit our Getting Started guide to learn how.

 Google 2-Step Verification is similar to but separate from Duo.
 Both utilize a second factor (commonly a mobile device) to add an extra layer of security to your UAH accounts.